defeo/class-cost/technical-annex.md

 efficiency.

-To mitigate these risks the Action will work on the widest possible portfolio of isogeny based schemes, thus maximising the probability that at least some isogeny based schemes will retain their advantages over competitors.
+To mitigate these risks the Action will work on the widest possible portfolio of isogeny-based schemes, thus maximising the probability that at least some isogeny-based schemes will retain their advantages over competitors.

-Of course, diversification will not protect against *black swan* events such as the discovery of a devastating attack, invalidating all isogeny based cryptography at once.
+Of course, diversification will not protect against *black swan* events such as the discovery of a devastating attack, invalidating all isogeny-based cryptography at once.
 However, thanks to the inclusiveness of the network, such a devastating discovery is more likely to come from work done within the Action than outside of it.
-Thus the Action will have entirely fulfilled its mission of assessing the security of isogeny based cryptography, although with a somewhat disappointing conclusion.
+Thus the Action will have entirely fulfilled its mission of assessing the security of isogeny-based cryptography, although with a somewhat disappointing conclusion.

-The most likely scenario is somewhere in the middle: the Action will discover some attacks, impacting some isogeny based schemes to some degree, will suggest appropriate corrective measures to keep the schemes safe, and foster a more secure adoption of isogeny based cryptography by industry.
+The most likely scenario is somewhere in the middle: the Action will discover some attacks, impacting some isogeny-based schemes to some degree, will suggest appropriate corrective measures to keep the schemes safe, and foster a more secure adoption of isogeny-based cryptography by industry.

 **Internal risks.** Given the size of the network, suboptimal